cheungt1/Go-Fish/README.md

   **Did**
   1. Server class can handle new players and follow game rules
   2. Client class is created to handle player activities
+  3. Changed methods in Player/Game to non-static
+  4. Update GUI to see player name

   **Blocks/Challenges***
+    1.Interaction between Clinet/Server

 ## Team Members
 - Ruiming Zeng: GUI Design